PoisotLab/SimpleSDMLayers.jl/docs/src/index.md

 have a specific use-case in mind.
 The **general examples** section is a collection of mostly disconnected workflows, intended to show how `SimpleSDMLayers` interacts with other packages.
 It should give you a better understanding of you can actually use the package.

 Finally, the **SDM case studies** are a more linear series of vignettes, covering occurrence data, variable selection, bulding a presence-only model, generating pseudo-absences, and using a machine learning approach to do range forecasting under climate change.
 This last section can be used as a template to develop new analyses, and will use almost all the features in the package.
+All of the SDM vignettes use the same species throughout - *Hypomyces lactifluorum* is a fungus of moderate commerical importance in North America, whose distribution is probably going to be affected by climate change.